Vision and history

 How the dream of a Korean car became a reality

-“If we compare the roads to the arteries of our nation, then cars are its blood.”
-Chung Ju-yung
+“If we compare roads to the arteries of our nation, then automobiles are its blood.” — Chung Ju-yung

 Hyundai introduces itself to the world

-“If Korea has succeeded in winning shipbuilding, why shouldn’t it win in car manufacturing?”
-Chung Ju-Yung
+“If Korea could succeed in shipbuilding, why shouldn’t it succeed in automobile manufacturing?” — Chung Ju-yung

 Progress without humanity means nothing